Weekly News Sheets

 We are encouraging as many people as possible to receive this weekly news sheet via email.
 Please click here to contact the Rector’s Secretary to be added to the distribution list.
 This helps to keep our costs down and also reduce our carbon footprint.

-The next Open Door session is on Wednesday 22nd January.
-Please note that we are meeting on the second and fourth Wednesday in January.
+The next Open Door session is on Wednesday 2nd April.
 Do come and join us from 10.00 am – 12 noon for coffee/tea, conversation and cake.

 Save the date!!
 We are beginning to plan our next parish weekend away.
 It will be from 19th to 21st September 2025 at Scargill House in Kettlewell in the Yorkshire Dales.
 More details will be available soon.

-Music on Sundays: If you would be interested in receiving a notification on Saturday, about the hymns/sheet music for the 10.30 am service on Sunday please let Amy know in person or via the Contact Form.
+Music on Sundays: If you would be interested in receiving a notification on Saturday, about the hymns/sheet music for the 10.30 am service on Sunday please let Amy know, either in person or via the Contact Form.

 Prayer: A number of us meet on Zoom every Monday morning at 9.30 am to say Morning Prayer together.
 This is in addition to the Prayer Meeting in church at 9.30 am on the second Saturday of the month.
 To join us for Morning Prayer, regularly or on occasion, contact the Rector, Jo Cundy or Mike Chater in the first instance and we will ensure that you receive the Zoom link.
 It is so important for the life of the church that we pray together.